 But perhaps one of the most important effects of arginine supplementation for bodybuilders is its ability to stimulate growth hormone production.
 Scientific research shows that resting growth hormone levels increase with oral ingestion of L-arginine combined with exercise (*6), (*7).

 This is mainly due to arginine’s ability to suppress somatostatin secretion, a hormone that inhibits growth hormone (*8).
-As we all know, growth hormone are responsible for cell and tissue growth, making it absolutely essential for muscle growth.
+As we know, growth hormones are responsible for cell and tissue growth, making them absolutely essential for muscle growth.

 As you can see, arginine’s usefulness goes way beyond its ability to stimulate NO synthesis.
 As demonstrated by scientific studies, arginine can have a direct impact on muscle growth.